uspki/policies/certificate-policy.md

 ## 8.1 Frequency or circumstances of assessment
 The Certification Authorities (X.509v3 basicConstraints extension, with the cA boolean set to true) operated under this Certificate Policy are Technically Constrained in line with section 7.1.5.
 They are audited in line with section 8.7.

-The period during which the CA issues Certificates SHALL be divided into an unbroken sequence of audit periods.
+The period during which the CA issues Certificates shall be divided into an unbroken sequence of audit periods.
-An audit period MUST NOT exceed one year in duration.
+An audit period shall not exceed one year in duration.

-Before issuing Publicly-Trusted Certificates, any CA SHALL successfully complete a point-in-time readiness assessment performed in accordance with applicable standards under one of the audit schemes listed in Section 8.1.
-The point-in-time readiness assessment SHALL be completed no earlier than twelve (12) months prior to issuing Publicly-Trusted Certificates and SHALL be followed by a complete audit under such scheme within ninety (90) days of issuing the first Publicly-Trusted Certificate
+Before issuing Publicly-Trusted Certificates, any CA shall successfully complete a point-in-time readiness assessment performed in accordance with applicable standards under one of the audit schemes listed in Section 8.1.
+The point-in-time readiness assessment shall be completed no earlier than twelve (12) months prior to issuing Publicly-Trusted Certificates and shall be followed by a complete audit under such scheme within ninety (90) days of issuing the first Publicly-Trusted Certificate

 ## 8.2 Identity/qualifications of assessor
-The CA's audit SHALL be performed by a Qualified Auditor.
+The CA's audit shall be performed by a Qualified Auditor.
 A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:

 1. Independence from the subject of the audit;
 2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.1);